-The purpose of our inner body clock
+How our body clock works

 Our circadian rhythm (our inner body clock) controls our sleep and wake cycle – essentially telling our bodies when we feel sleepy and when it’s time to wake up and it develops within us when we’re just a few months old.
 Put differently, circadian rhythms are physical, mental, and behavioral changes that follow a 24-hour cycle.
 These natural processes respond primarily to light and dark and affect most living things, including animals and plants.
 The prime example of the effect of this process is – sleeping at night and staying awake during the day.

 - Regulating our Circadian Rhythm: Age, hormones, the cells in our body and metabolism all play a part in regulating our circadian rhythm.
 For example, the hormone melatonin, makes you sleepy and cortisol helps to keep you alert and awake.
 Our biological clock is composed of specific molecules that interact with cells throughout the body.
-Our eyes transmit information about our surroundings (for example whether it’s dark or light) to the cells in our body which gives cues to our body clock on when to be awake and when you feel sleepy.
+Our eyes transmit information about our surroundings (for example whether it’s dark or light) to the cells in our body which gives cues to our body clock on when to be awake and when we feel sleepy.
 Keeping to regular sleep hours also helps to regulate our circadian rhythm.

 - Disturbances to our Circadian Rhythm: External factors such as physical activities, screens at night-time which emit blue light or delayed sleep (such as a sleeping past midnight on New Year’s Eve) can cause a disrupted circadian rhythm.
 However, this sort of lifestyle disturbance would usually have to be over an extended period, to play havoc with your rhythm.

+Going to bed after midnight?
 Optimal times to sleep

 Staying aware of how to allow your body to recover is key to avoiding a disrupted circadian rhythm.
 But although we love regularity – the odd night of delayed sleep won’t do any harm if you take care to not let it carry on for prolonged stretches of time.
 So, if you’re going to pick one night of the year when you stay up past midnight, and not turn into a pumpkin – let it be this New Year’s Eve!